 After you’re done exploring it’s time to eat authentic Scottish cuisine.
 I found the food in Edinburgh to be delicious and very fresh.
 Some of my favorite Edinburgh restaurants are The Doric for traditional Scottish bites, The Milkman for coffee, The Bon Vivant for small shareable plates and Bramble for craft cocktails in a “speakeasy” bar.

-Do: Explore the residential areas of Circus Lane and Dean Village, visit Edinburgh Castle, climb Arthur’s Seat, check out the “real life” Diagon Alley, Victoria Street
+Best things to do in Edinburgh: Explore the residential areas of Circus Lane and Dean Village, visit Edinburgh Castle and Holyrood Palace, climb Arthur’s Seat and Calton Hill, check out the “real life” Diagon Alley, Victoria Street

 Dunnottar Castle